QuynhTramDang/smartlogistics/README.md

   * Pre-aggregated tables and materialized views (e.g., `routes_summary`, `kpi_logistics_monthly`) are generated to power BI and analytics.
   * Gold data is optimized for fast queries, including regional, carrier, and monthly roll-ups.

-Here’s a professional English rewrite of your **D. Deployment** section, tailored for your SmartLogistics project:

 ## D. Deployment